 - 1 clove

 - 1/2 inch piece cinnamon stick

 - 1 leaf of a star anise

 - 1/4 vanilla bean bean scraped or 1/2 tsp vanilla extract

 - 1 tsp honey jaggery (gud), or other sweetener

 - 1/4 tsp coconut oil or ghee optional

-Stir well and lower the heat to a low or low-medium (you want it to simmer but not boil), cover with the lid ajar and allow to simmer for about 5 minutes, depending on how strong you want the flavor of the spices.
+Stir well and lower the heat to a low or low-medium (you want it to simmer but not boil), cover with the lid ajar and allow to simmer for 5 minutes, or more depending on how strong you want the flavor of the spices.
 Turn off the heat and add coconut oil or ghee (if using) as well as your sweetener.